-While a staycation can be a cheaper option, splashing out on luxury hotels could make it pricier than a week in the Caribbean.
+If you’re taking a staycation to save your pennies then avoid splashing out on luxury hotels that could make your holiday pricier than a week in the Caribbean.

+Instead, use comparison sites to help you find the best deals on hotels or try Airbnb for a cheaper and strictly local experience.
 Feeling spontaneous?
 Some sites sell "secret hotel" rooms at bargain rates.
-You're only told the star-rating and rough location before you pay, which means guaranteed adventure and low-as-you-can-go prices.
+You're only told the star-rating and rough location before you book, which means guaranteed adventure and low-as-you-can-go prices.

-Or how about taking a tent for a fun outdoor adventure?
-Just remember raincoats, just in case...
+Or you could always pitch a tent for a fun outdoor adventure.
+But remember to pack your raincoats, just in case...

-Think you don't need travel insurance if you're staying on British soil?
+Think you don't need travel insurance because you're staying on British soil?

 To drive or not to drive?

-If it's just two of you, or you just want to save on petrol costs, book train and bus tickets in advance for the best deals, and use websites like Check My Bus to find the lowest-cost bus journeys to your destination.
+If it's just two of you, book train and bus tickets in advance for the best deals, and use websites like Check My Bus to find the lowest-cost bus journeys to your destination.
 A Two Together Railcard costs £30 per year, giving savings on train tickets for two named people over 16 travelling together.

 Snacks and soundtracks

-And, when belly rumbles turn to grumbles, make sure there's an arsenal of pre-prepared snacks on hand to avoid pricey stops at services or treks to the dining car.
+You won’t regret planning ahead and putting together a few playlists with tunes everyone will enjoy.
+You should also make sure there's an arsenal of pre-prepared snacks on hand for when belly rumbles turn to grumbles to avoid pricey stops at service stations or treks to the dining car.

 Get out there